Verastem, Inc. (VSTM) – good time to look at fundamentals

 VSTM Market Performance

-VSTM stocks went down by -0.68% for the week, with the monthly jump of 6.52% and a quarterly performance of -14.78%, while its annual performance rate touched 13.95%.
-The simple moving average for the period of the last 20 days is 1.43% for VSTM stocks with the simple moving average of -19.89% for the last 200 days.
+VSTM stocks went down by -7.89% for the week, with the monthly drop of -2.10% and a quarterly performance of -27.84%, while its annual performance rate touched 0.72%.
+The simple moving average for the period of the last 20 days is -3.16% for VSTM stocks with the simple moving average of -23.97% for the last 200 days.

 Analysts’ Opinion on Verastem, Inc. (NASDAQ:VSTM)